michaelkemp/pacman/README.md

 HTML 5 Pacman "clone"

-Why not make pacman - it loved it in the 80s
+Why not make pacman - I loved it in the 80s